TamannaSaini999/Music-Mood-Recommender/README.md

 # Music-Mood-Classifier
-Established a generic model to recognize 5 song types based on an independent mood classification system.
-Tested 2+ self-generated labeled datasets produced using the Spotify API to demonstrate model versatility.
-Devised a supervised neural network in Python.
+Built a mood-based music recommender in PyTorch: trained a feed-forward network on Spotify audio features to classify tracks into four moods, validated with 10-fold cross-validation, and used the Spotify API to fetch features for any track and return five same-mood recommendations.